A New Relationship between Consumers and Brands Exhibited in Long-selling Brands of Fast-Moving Consumer Goods

 As a result of the analysis, we found that long-selling growth brands that increase sales even in difficult environments are able to cultivate retained customers with particularly high scores in “familiarity” and “support.”

+These customers will buy without discounts and will buy new products from the brand, so the amount paid per purchaser will be higher.
 Also, such customers are highly motivated to recommend the product to people around them, which can result in attracting new purchasers.
 Young people, in particular, are said to have a strong aversion to product-focused sale pitches and the feeling that their perception is being influenced by public relations management.
 If the number of generations who hold these values increases in the future, it will likely become more important for consumers to make organic posts online and elsewhere and for brands to casually utilize these to attract new customers.

 Based on the above, it can be said that the “familiarity” and “support” customer groups contribute to both frontage and depth, and thereby lead to sustained sales growth.